emeraldEAGLE888/Hurdles_Analysis/PowerBI_Analysis/README.md

-# Power BI Dashboard Overview
+# Interactive Dashboard with Power BI
+# Overview
 The first section of this project deals with the analysis of hurdle races using Python.
 By leveraging the comprehensive libraries that Python has to offer, the visualizations created provide clear insights on the essential questions listed in the main README.
 # Tools/Skills Used
 - **Dashboard Layout/Design**: Layed out dashboard with several visualizations to create an easy-to-use tool.